debbisrs/DYNASYS/README.md

 # DYNASYS (A Dynamical System Solver)
 The software is developed to exemplify dynamical systems like
 1. ODEs: Lorenz system, Rossler system, Lotka-Volterra Predator-Prey model
-2. DDEs: Mackey-Glass System, Equivalent Mackey-Glass System invented by us, Half-wave nonlinear Time-Delay system
+2. DDEs: Mackey-Glass System, Equivalent Mackey-Glass System invented by us, Half-wave nonlinear Time-Delay system (Last two have been invented by us)
 3. Maps: Logistic Map.
+It will work on python 2.7

-This is software to intrgrate ODEs, DDEs and Maps developed by Dr. Debabrata Biswas (debbisrs@gmail.com) with the kind and useful suggestions of Dr. Tanmoy banerjee
+This is software to intrgrate ODEs, DDEs and Maps developed by Dr. Debabrata Biswas (debbisrs@gmail.com) with the kind and useful suggestions of Dr. Tanmoy Banerjee

 To run the software
 ------------------------------------------------------